Corruption Eradication Commission

-Corruption Eradication Commission (Komisi Pemberantasan Korupsi), abbreviated as KPK, is an Indonesian government agency established to prevent and fight corruption in the country.
-Firli Bahuri, an active police general, is the current chairman of KPK.
-In 2013, the agency won the Ramon Magsaysay Award.
+The Corruption Eradication Commission (Komisi Pemberantasan Korupsi), abbreviated as KPK, is an Indonesian government agency established to prevent and fight corruption in the country.

 History

 Background

 Anti-corruption efforts began in Indonesia in the 1950s.

-Following strong criticism of corruption at the beginning of the New Order regime in the late 1960s a Commission of Four was appointed by president Soeharto in 1970.
-The report of the commission noted that corruption was "rampant" but none of the cases it said were in need of urgent action were followed up.
+Following strong criticism of corruption at the beginning of the New Order regime in the late 1960s a Commission of Four was appointed by president Suharto in 1970.

+The report of the commission noted that corruption was "rampant" but none of the cases it said were in need of urgent action were followed up on.

 Laws were only passed in 1999 giving the Police and prosecution service the authority to investigate corruption cases.

 Establishment

+The KPK was created in 2003 during the Megawati presidency due to high corruption in the Post-Suharto era.

-Law No.30/2002 on the Corruption Eradication Commission was passed in 2002 providing a legal basis for the establishment of the KPK.
-Since then, the commission has engaged in significant work revealing and prosecuting cases of corruption in crucial government bodies reaching as high as the Supreme Court.
+Law No.30/2002 on the Corruption Eradication Commission was passed in 2002, providing a legal basis for the establishment of the KPK.

+Since then, the commission has engaged in significant work, revealing and prosecuting cases of corruption in crucial government bodies reaching as high as the Supreme Court.

+The agency is being headed by Nawawi Pomolango ad interim.

 Duties

-The KPK vision is to free Indonesia from corruption.
+The KPK vision is to rid Indonesia of corruption.
 Its duties include investigating and prosecuting corruption cases and monitoring the governance of the state.
 It has the authority to request meetings and reports in the course of its investigations.

-It can also authorize wiretaps, impose travel bans, request financial information about suspects, freeze financial transactions and request the assistance of other law enforcement agencies.
+It can also authorize wiretaps, impose travel bans, request financial information about suspects, freeze financial transactions and request the assistance of law enforcement agencies.

 It also has the authority to detain suspects, including well-known figures, and frequently does so.

+Independent from influence

+The KPK was originally independent and free from the influence of any power in carrying out its duties and authorities.

+However, in 2019, the Indonesian legislature passed a bill removing many of the KPK's powers and making its employees civil servants, effectively ending its independence.